In this comparison, I uncover the similarities and differences between two of the top premium cookware brands: All-Clad and Viking.

 - Stainless steel with a copper cutout on the sides (Collection: Copper Core)

-- Hard-anodized aluminum in charcoal gray (Collection: LTD)
+- Hard-anodized aluminum in charcoal gray (Collection: HA1)

 Viking finishes include: